jeena-joy/Terraform-Classic-LB/README.md

-# Load Balancer using Terraform
+# Classic Load Balancer using Terraform

 Create an Instance
 Create a directory for isolating terraform files.